slamora/brackets-wiki/Brackets-Development-How-Tos.md

 _Warning: because Brackets is still undergoing a lot of change, many of the APIs and techniques below **will change** in the future.
 Breaking API changes will be listed in the [release notes](Release Notes)._

-## Load Events
+## Application Init

 There are 2 primary events a module should listen to before querying or modifying the DOM.
-These events are defined in ``utils/LoadEvents``.
+These events are defined in ``utils/AppInit``.

-``htmlContentLoadComplete`` signals when the initial DOM content of Brackets is loaded.
+``htmlReady`` signals when the initial DOM content of Brackets is loaded.
 The initial content is a template that must be rendered by Mustache with to include translated strings.
 Once this event fires, it is safe to query for static DOM elements.

-``ready`` signals when the core Brackets modules have initialized and when all extensions have finished loading.
+``appReady`` signals when the core Brackets modules have initialized and when all extensions have finished loading.

 Do not rely on other events such as ``$(document).ready`` or ``window.onload``.